Optimal designs for the development of personalized treatment rules: Treatments and one Covariate

 and the ideal regret is

 Similar to the results in Section \ref{sec:two_treatments}, we give asymptotic results on the rate of convergence of the regret to the ideal regret $R_I$ as well as the limit of the regret.
-Given allocation functions $\pi_k(x)$, the distribution of the estimated regression coefficients $(\widehat \alpha_k,\widehat \beta_k)$ is approximately bivariate normal with means $(\alpha_k,\beta_k)$ and covariance
+Given allocation functions $\pi_k(x)$, we have by \eqref{eq:def_Q} that the distribution of the estimated regression coefficients $(\widehat \alpha_k,\widehat \beta_k)$ is approximately bivariate normal with means $(\alpha_k,\beta_k)$ and covariance

 where we assume positivity of $\nu_k:=\int f({x}) \pi_k({ x}) d{ x}$, and denote the mean and variance of the covariate in group $k$ by $\mu_{k}:=\int_{0}^{1}x f_k(x)\,dx$ and $\tau_k^2:=\int_{0}^{1}(x-\mu_k)^2 f_k(x)\,dx$, respectively, $k=1,\ldots,K$.
 Parallel to Theorems \ref{thm:mult_K_2} and \ref{thm:one_dim_lim} we have \begin{theorem} Under the assumptions in the beginning of Section \ref{sec:Knorm} we have for any $\ve>0$